quicwg/base-drafts/draft-ietf-quic-transport.md

 packet included in a UDP datagram.
 An endpoint SHOULD NOT coalesce multiple packets at the same encryption level.

+Receivers MAY route based on the information in the first packet contained in a UDP datagram.
 Senders MUST NOT coalesce QUIC packets for different connections into a single UDP datagram.
 Receivers SHOULD ignore any subsequent packets with a different Destination Connection ID than the first packet in the datagram.

 Every QUIC packet that is coalesced into a single UDP datagram is separate and complete.
 The receiver of coalesced QUIC packets MUST individually process each